Elewekeadanma/UFOs/README.md

 # UFOs
 ## Overview of the project
-The purpose of this project is to display information about UFO sightings that was stored in a Data.js file as an interactive webpage.There will ba an article title, article as well as table on the webpage.
-The data from the Data.js will be diplayed as a table and will have muliple and easy to use filters to select relevant information from the table.
+The purpose of this project is to display information about UFO sightings that was stored in a data.js file as an interactive webpage.There will ba an article title, article as well as table on the webpage.
+The data from the data.js will be displayed as a table and will have muliple and easy to use filters to select relevant information from the table.
 ##  Results
 I placed filters on the Date, City, State, Country and Shape fields.
 So when you load the webpage , all the data from the data file is displayed on the page.
 However if you  want to narrow down the data to display only the information for example, the date 1/4/2010 as shown below, all you need to do is to enter 1/4/2010 in the date field ,click anywhere on the page and only the dates with a value of 1/4/2010 and their corresponding data will be displayed on the table in the webpage.